 Collections of villages, scattered like seeds, across bare rolling mountainous lands.

-The old houses that are still lived in have a great Thrace look, with a unique bulging large stone brick box sticking from the thick stone walls, a storey up, where enormous fire places inside heat Thracian families.
+The old houses that were still lived in have a great Thrace look, with a unique bulging large stone brick box sticking from the thick stone walls, a storey up, where enormous fire places inside heat Thracian families.

 In Thrace they go one step further.
 The Muslim community erect a fountain to the dead.
 A shrine is dug down to tap into water, the families building sometimes impressively elaborate brick edifices to their fountains.

-Crouching through the ancient wooden door, we enter a Pomaki inn.
+Crouching through the ancient wooden door, we entered a Pomaki inn.
 Black wood, fireplaces, mud walls, the room divided with screens of sticks, rough shepherd rugs on the walls with benches, and trinkets everywhere.